EvanHarlan/TrafficSign-ML/README.md

 ## Introduction

-Hey there!
-Welcome to my Traffic Recognition Machine Learning Program!
-With this Python application, I've made it easier to recognize traffic signs using advanced machine learning techniques, particularly convolutional neural networks (CNNs).
-This program is a key part of my efforts to develop smarter transportation systems, aimed at making our roads safer and more efficient.
+This Python program is designed to effectively identify and categorize traffic signs depicted in images using convolutional neural networks (CNNs).
+By employing state-of-the-art deep learning techniques, it facilitates the automated recognition and classification of diverse traffic sign variants.

 ## Installation